ConficturaStudios/seed-engine/README.md

 ***NOTE:*** *Coverage reports and issue tracking are still being set up, and will be available at a later time.*

+## Documentation

+Documentation for this project is generated using [Doxygen](https://www.doxygen.org) and will be hosted here on github as well as on the [Confictura Studios website](https://www.conficturastudios.com).

 ## Features

 As an application still in the early phases of development, most features still need to be implemented.
 To request a feature, please add a [new issue](https://github.com/ConficturaStudios/seed-engine/issues/new) detailing the desired feature.
 A changelog and feature tracking system are currently in the works.